shiguelita/-folio/_notebook/2018-07-18-whos_that_pokemon.markdown

 p.legend.margin = 20
 ```

-Looking to this chart, I must say, I've been quite impressed with tiny number of primary type of flying, it is the thirdy bigger group of Pokémon, we have a lot of them in the skies, but only 4 is primary!
+Looking to this chart, I must say, I've been quite impressed with tiny number of primary type of flying, it is the third largest group of Pokémon, we have a lot of them in the skies, but only 4 is primary!
 That makes me think: How many Flying Pokémon is pure(one-type)?
 To know that I've plotted this second chart:

 {% include bokeh_post02_one_type_pokemon_count.html %}